9brada6/tabs-with-posts/tests/manual_testing.md

 3. Add a title that has a lot HTML tags.
 4. Test each meta/title with a long text, and long unbreakable text.
 5. Make sure that each function written in an article block reference article block class, even the_title() or the_permalink().
+6. Usually, the title should have &__title, and the meta should have &__meta.

 ## CSS of Article Blocks